 According to Michael Sabourin, who often goes into these facilities as a resident advocate, involuntary medication does not reduce violence.
 Staff and patients are often injured in the process of performing the procedure, and patients can be violent when taking or not taking drugs.

 S.287 would allow hospitals to file involuntary medication requests at the same time as commitment requests.
 Currently, they have to wait for the commitment request to be processed, before filing the involuntary medication request.
 Involuntary medication applications are filed in less than 10 percent of cases, and are granted for less than 5 percent of applications; most cases are resolved in other ways, with the patient either sufficiently recovering without drugs or choosing voluntarily to take drugs (which has a better outcome than the trauma of forced drugging).
-This would change drastically with S.287.

 In testimony, people have described not being able to carry out their own coping plan (including praying) while on drugs due to the drugs making it impossible to think in complete sentences, the importance in their recovery of having enough time to make their own decision to take a drug, doctors claiming they were suicidal when they clearly were not, and detrimental effects of drugs on physical health.